 - 2 tbsp chimichurri (optional)

-- Cut carrots & onion in long thing strips, julienne.
+- Cut carrots & onion in long thin strips, julienne.

 - Mince garlic, remove stems from kale & set aside.